C. LeRoy Adams and Ruby McCullum

 In notes and letters, McCollum said that he had abused her and that she was pregnant with another child by him when she killed him.
 McCollum also said that Adams participated in her husband Sam's "illegal gambling operation."
 Employees at the doctor’s office later described seeing the doctor accept "large deliveries of cash in examination rooms."
 The day after McCollum’s arrest, her husband Sam died of a heart attack in Zuber, Florida, where he had taken his children for safekeeping with Ruby's mother.
 The case was first covered for a newspaper outside Florida.
 This was by anthropologist and writer Zora Neale Hurston, assigned from the Pittsburgh Courier.
 She had to sit upstairs in the segregated gallery in view of Ku Klux Klan members who were present.
 Her coverage helped McCollum gain a national and even international readership during her two trials.

 Frank Cannon, a District Attorney from Jacksonville, Florida, defended McCollum in the first trial.
 The case was prosecuted by state's attorney Keith Black and presided over by Florida's Third Circuit Court judge, Judge Hal W. Adams (not related to the doctor, but an honorary pallbearer at his funeral).
 The jury comprised all white men, some of whom had been Dr. Adams' patients.
-McCollum testified that Adams had forced sex upon her, that they had sex at her home and in his office (located immediately across the street from the courthouse), and that he insisted she bears his child.
+McCollum testified that Adams had forced sex upon her, that they had sex at her home and in his office (located immediately across the street from the courthouse), and that he insisted she bear his child.

 Still, her defense attorney was prevented from presenting their relationship more completely.
 Cannon's efforts to introduce the doctor's pattern of repeated physical abuse of her at the office were objected to by the prosecutor and upheld by the judge, except for her testimony about events on the day of the murder.
 She said he had struck her repeatedly that day, and they struggled.
-Essentially McCollum was silenced in court regarding additional testimony that would have established mitigating circumstances.
+Essentially, McCollum was silenced in court regarding additional testimony that would have established mitigating circumstances.

 According to Neale Hurston, who reported on the trial for the Pittsburgh Courier: "Ruby was allowed to describe how, about 1948, during an extended absence of her husband, she had, in her home, submitted to the doctor.
 She was allowed to state that her youngest child was his.
 Yet thirty-eight times Frank Cannon attempted to proceed from this point; thirty-eight times he attempted to create the opportunity for Ruby to tell her whole story and thus explain what were her motives; thirty-eight times the State objected; and thirty-eight times Judge Adams sustained these objections."
-The judge also imposed a gag order on McCollum, preventing the press from interviewing her and preventing her attorneys from determining whether speaking with the press would be to her advantage.
+The judge also imposed a gag order on McCollum, preventing the press from interviewing her and her attorneys from determining whether speaking with the press would benefit her.

 Hurston wrote that defense attorney Frank Cannon, frustrated by the persistence of the state prosecuting attorney in objecting to having all of the evidence introduced about her relationship with Dr. Adams without objection, turned to the judge and said, "May God forgive you, Judge Adams, for robbing a human being of life in such a fashion."
 While this is written by Hurston and quoted by Huie, there is no record of the statement in the trial transcript, as there is no record of Hurston's reporting of Thelma Curry, a witness, being thrown off the witness stand and being told to go back where she belongs.